arcamens/arcamens/site_app/static/site_app/help/index.md

 correct ordering of priorities can be done more accurately.

-You can change the post priority up/down some other card to make it explicit to your timeline peers the correct order of tasks execution.
+You can change the post priority up/down some other card to make it explicit to your group peers the correct order of tasks execution.
 You should also notice that prioritizing posts change the displaying order of the posts.

 ### Post Search